bchadfield/chadfield-blog/src/posts/2014-11-19-blog-secret-santa-problems-and-fixes.md

 ---
-title: "Blog Secret Santa's problems from last year and this year's fixes"
+title: Blog Secret Santa's problems from last year and this year's fixes
-description: "Blog Secret Santa had a few issues last year that we're fixing this year to make it easier to run and be a part of."
+description: Blog Secret Santa had a few issues last year that we're fixing this year to make it easier to run and be a part of.
 date: 2014-11-19
+image: bss-problems-fixes.png
 ---